Keep Your Business Safe During this Covid-19 Pandemic

 You will also need to ensure that your ventilation systems operate correctly.
 The best way to prevent an outbreak in your restaurant is to increase the circulation of outdoor air.

 The best way to protect your business is to protect your workers.
 You will need to develop plans to cope with employees who fall ill and those who may need time off to help loved ones who have contracted the virus.

-An employment attorney Los Angeles can help you develop good policy.
-New legislation is working its way through communities throughout the state in response to COVID-19, and a Los Angeles workplace lawyer can help you keep up to date on how these laws will affect your business.
+An employment attorney in Los Angeles can help you develop good policy.
+New legislation is working its way through communities throughout the state in response to COVID-19.
+Legal professionals can help you keep up to date on how these laws will affect your business.

-You should also consult a Los Angeles restaurant worker rights lawyer to ensure that you are not infringing the existing rights of your employees.
-Although flexibility is key to getting through the crisis, a Los Angeles restaurant worker rights lawyer can make sure that you are not vulnerable to lawsuits either by customers and employees.
+You should also consult a Los Angeles lawyer for employment during COVID-19 to ensure that you are not infringing the existing rights of your employees.
+Although flexibility is key to getting through the crisis, make sure that you are not vulnerable to lawsuits either by customers and employees.

-If you are in earnest about balancing the needs of your business with the rights of your employees, then you may need the help of a lawyer for restaurant employee discrimination Los Angeles.
-You should consult a lawyer for restaurant employee discrimination Los Angeles for advice and best practices, as it’s better to be safe than sorry in these precarious times.
+If you are earnest about balancing the needs of your business with the rights of your employees, then you may need the help of a lawyer.
+They can provide advice and best practices, as it’s better to be safe than sorry in these precarious times.

 THE LAW OFFICES OF MANN & ELIAS

 Since 1998, Mann & Elias has served the counties of Los Angeles, Riverside, Orange, San Bernardino, San Diego, and Ventura.
 With over $18 million in settlements and verdicts, and nearly 100 jury and bench trials under their belts, Scott Mann and Imad Elias have the proven ability to provide exceptional legal care in all areas of employment litigation.
 Contact us today for a free initial consultation.